Siphiwe Tshabalala: Kaizer Chiefs

 Tshabalala played at the Kaizer Chiefs academy but only broke through to the senior team after spells with Alexandra United and Free State Stars.
 In January 2007 Chiefs brought back their own product after Ea Lla Koto was relegated to the National First Division at the end of the 2005/06 campaign.
 At the time, Tshabalala was then sidelined for six months due to a serious knee injury.

-2007–08 season

 Tshabalala eventually made his debut in a 1–0 loss to Bidvest Wits on 31 August 2007.
 Tshabalala made his Soweto derby debut on 24 November 2007 in a 2–2 draw.
 Tshabalala played his first ever cup final on 1 December 2007 in the Telkom Knockout winning after a penalty shootout against Mamelodi Sundowns and played the full 120 minutes.
 He scored his first Chiefs goal on 12 December 2007 in a 4–2 win over Golden Arrows.

-2008–09 season

 Tshabalala continued to consistently deliver great goals, winning him the Player and Players' Player of the Year at the Kaizer Chiefs Awards Ceremony.
 He also picked up the Website Player of the Year, Goal of the Season and Readers’ Choice awards.
 All-and-all Tshabalala left the awards with R170 000 in prize-money, as well as a Nissan X-Trail.

-2015–16 season

 On 25 August 2015, Tshabalala gained attention for a volleyed goal from well outside the area which was nominated as one of the goals of the South African season.
 The goal, which came in a 4–0 win over Free State Stars coincidentally took place at the FNB Stadium in Johannesburg, the same venue where Tshabalala had scored a similar goal against Mexico in the world cup five years earlier.
 He made a total of 372 appearances scoring 58 goals.